foc-me/local-indexed/readme.md

     console.log(indexList[2]) // { id: 3, name: "name3", type: "type3" }
     ```

-    the `option.direction` parameter determines the direction of the cursor traversal
+    The `option.direction` parameter determines the direction of the cursor traversal.

     ```javascript
     import localIndexed from "@focme/local-indexed"